Proptech in real estate has clearly been experiencing an upward trend over the last few years.

 In the past, you would have had someone you trust come over to fix something, provided they were available.

-With Fixflo, you have instant access to different providers and can schedule and organize the required work from the app.
+With Fixflo, you can instantly access different providers and schedule and organize the required work from the app.

 The chances of proptech going away anytime soon are slim because of the market demand, supply, and growth it has been experiencing (confirmed in the statistics).
 It is, therefore, likely the future for real estate.